virmanijateen37/CodeAlpha_Calculator/README.md

 - **Animations** are defined in `@keyframes` blocks in `style.css`.

 ## 📜 License
-This project is open-source and free to use.
+This project is made by Jateen Virmani